thoughtspot/thoughtspot.github.io/_end-user/onboarding/user-onboarding-experience.md

 If you are a new user and you did not experience onboarding, please contact your administrator and request that they configure it for you and other new users.

 You can always get additional help.
-As you start to use ThoughtSpot, we recommend that you review the [Information Center]({{ site.baseurl }}/end-user/introduction/getting-started.html).
+As you start to use ThoughtSpot, we recommend that you review [More help and support]({{ site.baseurl }}/end-user/help-center/what-you-can-find-in-the-help-center.html).